Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Introduction

-The algorithm presented in this paper builds on the exploration phase technique of \cite{AY2017} for policy evaluation, but differs considerably in how players update their policies and explore their policy spaces.
-Here, players discretize their policy space with a uniform quantizer and use an ``$\epsilon$-satisficing'' rule to explore this quantized set, occasionally using random search when unsatisfied.
-Our proof of convergence exploits a structural property enjoyed by all symmetric games (defined formally in \S\ref{ss:symmetric-games}), and this allows us to avoid assuming additional structure in the game, such as the existence of a potential function or zero-sum costs.
+For $N$-player symmetric stochastic games, we build on this finding to present an algorithm that drives play to approximate equilibrium.
+This algorithm uses the exploration phase technique of \cite{AY2017} for policy evaluation, but differs in how players update their policies.
+Here, players discretize their policy space with a quantizer and use a satisficing rule to explore this quantized set, occasionally using random search when unsatisfied.
+Of note, here we do not restrict players to using deterministic stationary policies (pure strategies), as was done in \cite{AY2017}, and allow for use of randomized stationary policies (mixed strategies), enabling convergence to near equilibrium in games that do not admit near equilibria in the set of deterministic stationary policies.

+By relying on the satisficing paths property formalized in \S\ref{sec:epsilon-paths}, our proof of convergence does not assume any further structure in the game beyond symmetry.
+To our knowledge, this is the first algorithm with formal convergence guarantees in this class of games: as we will discuss below, previous rigorous work on independent learners has focused on different---highly structured---classes of games, such as teams, potential games, weakly acyclic games, and two-player zero-sum games.